AstaRem/home-library-app/README.md

 Here you can choose the date, when you give the book, write the name of the borrower and save.

-On Home screen, the "On Loan" button will become inactive grey - that's hoe you quickly can see the book is not at home.
+On Home screen, the "On Loan" button will become inactive grey - that's how you quickly can see the book is not at home.

 You also can see the list of the books you have borrowed by clicking "On Loan" navigation link:

 ![On Loan List](src/assets/images/OnLoanList.JPG)

 When your friend returned the book, click "Returned" button.
-The book will disappear from this list and in the Home screen "On Loan2 button will become active orange grey again - that's how you visually see the book is at home.
+The book will disappear from this list and in the Home screen "On Loan" button will become active orange again - that's how you visually see the book is at home.

 If you would like to add a new book, all you need to do is click "Add New Book" button or click "Add New Book" navigation link: